-Type 1 Diabetes Awareness
+Type 1 And Type 2 Diabetes Awareness

 Type 1 Diabetes (T1D) is a chronic autoimmune disease in which the body’s immune system attacks and destroys the insulin producing beta cells of the pancreas.
 Scientists believe that genetic factors as well as environmental triggers are involved in causing T1D.About 346 million people worldwide have diabetes.

-Only about 5-10% of them have Type 1 Diabetes, but that is still 17-35 million people.
-Type 1 Diabetes can not be reversed or cured, there is no way to prevent it, it is not caused by eating too much sugar, diet, or exercise.
+Only about 5-10% of them have type 1 diabetes, but that is still 17-35 million people.
+Type 1 diabetes can not be reversed or cured, there is no way to prevent it, it is not caused by eating too much sugar, diet, or exercise.
 People with type 1 diabetes need to take insulin injections everyday or need to use an insulin pump.

 What is the difference between Type 1 and Type 2 Diabetes?